kaitlinthachuk/RollOrDie/README.md

 ## Encounter Features
 ### Hit Points
   * HP can be updated in the sidebar or on the main page
-  * changes to HP will be propogated so an HP will be valid no matter where you look at it or update it
+  * changes to HP will be propagated so an HP will be valid no matter where you look at it or update it
   * separate HP trackers for each monster

 ![hp](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/hp_update.png)

-### Conciousness
+### Consciousness
-  * Like HP, when a player goes unconciouss you can simply check the box
+  * Like HP, when a player goes unconscious you can simply check the box
-  * changes to concioussness will be propogated so you will able to see in the sidebar or on the player's turn if they are unconciouss
+  * changes to consciousness will be propagated so you will able to see in the sidebar or on the player's turn if they are unconscious

 ![hp](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/unconciouss_player.png)

 ### DM Cheatsheet
 * see special features of monsters like resistances, advantages, and vulnerabilities
 * see legendary actions which can be taken outside of combat order
-* able to update HP and conciousness as it happens in combat
+* able to update HP and consciousness as it happens in combat
 * see full combat order

 ![cheatsheet](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/cheatsheet.png)